-According to Jazz total use is predicted to increase to 879 EJ in 2050, which is an increase of 60%.
-Fossil fuels are expected to be still dominating with 77% of the production while the share of the renewables is predicted to become about 20%.
-Symphony is a considerably different scenario.
-The total use is predicted to be 696 EJ which is an increase of only 28%.
-The share of renewables is predicted to reach about 30%.
-Fossil fuels are still responsible for the majority of the energy production, with their share, however, lowering to about 59%.
-Also on a positive note is the prediction of a considerably improved energy efficiency.
+According to Modern Jazz, total use is predicted to increase to 715 EJ in 2060, which is an increase of 25%.
+Fossil fuels are still expected to be fairly dominating with 63% of the production while the share of the renewables is predicted to become about 29%.
+Unfinished Symphony is a considerably different scenario.
+The total use is predicted to be 634 EJ which is an increase of only 11%.
+The share of the other renewables is predicted to reach about 37%.
+Fossil fuels are still responsible for the majority of the energy production, however, with their share lowering to about 50%.
+Finally, Hard Rock shows the opposite and outlines a scenario of what may happen if the free market will be in total control.
+Fossil fuels will continue to dominate with 70% of the production while the share of the renewables is predicted to reach only 21%.
+Positive is the prediction of considerably improved energy efficiency (WEC, 2016).

-Table 2 shows the production of electric energy in 2010 and how it is predicted to develop to 2050, according to the two different scenarios (WEC, 2013).
-The share of the renewables is expected to increase even more.
-According to the table, other renewables, which include wind, geothermal, solar and tidal energy are only contributing 4% of the total electrical energy production in 2010.
-In 2050, in Jazz this is expected to increase to about 20% and in Symphony to about 32%.
-So the future of the other renewables appears bright.
+Table 2 shows the production of electric energy in 2014, and how it is predicted to develop to 2060, according to the three different scenarios (WEC, 2016).
+Here, the share of the renewables is expected to increase even more.
+According to the table, other renewables, which include wind, geothermal, solar and tidal energy are only contributing 6% of the total electrical energy production in 2014.
+In 2060, in Modern Jazz this is expected to increase to about 37% and in Unfinished Symphony to about 47%, while Hard Rock shows only an increase to about 25%.
+The future of other renewables appears bright.